Orange Group: Staff suicides

-The suicide rate among France Télécom's 102,000 domestic employees is 15.3 per year, compared with an average of 14.7 suicides per 100,000 in the French population as a whole.
+The suicide rate among France Télécom's 102,000 domestic employees was 15.3 per year in that year, compared with an average of 14.7 suicides per 100,000 in the overall French population.

 Following an investigation, the Inspection du travail (Labour Inspection) told the labour union Sud-PTT that the work organisation at France Télécom "was conducive to generating suffering at work" and "health risks" for employees.
 An investigation was conducted by the audit firm Technologia at the request of France Télécom's management.
 Of the 102,843 employees in the group's parent company, 80,080 responded, i.e. a response rate of 77.9%.
 The fact-finding report revealed a "very poor general feeling", "strained physical and mental health", and a "tense and even violent working environment" for some categories of personnel.
-Working conditions were deemed difficult, mainly for personnel in charge of sales and "customer interventions".
+Working conditions were deemed difficult, mainly for personnel in charge of sales and customer interventions.
 Given heavy media coverage, these findings were the source of major contention about working conditions.

 On 20 December 2019, former CEO Didier Lombard and Orange were found guilty of moral harassment towards their employees.